alexiskaldany/TS_final/README.md

 2. Write markdown file instead of word, convert to pdf at end

+- To link to images: use https://raw.githubusercontent.com/alexiskaldany/TS_final/main/final-images/(name of file)

 ## Requirements

 - Description of the dataset.
 Describe the independent variable(s) and dependent variable: